Edit

 Share via

-Set up your development environment to use the Azure AI Foundry SDK.
+Set up your development environment to use the Microsoft Foundry SDK.
 You also need Azure CLI for authentication so that your code can access your user credentials.

 Prerequisites